Digital Thesis Deposit

 - It is important not to put any security restrictions on your PDF.
 This interferes with the ability of the Library to preserve your digital thesis into the future.

-If you have Word 2007 / Word 2010 you can convert your Word Document to a PDF file using the Save As option.
+If you have Word 2007 and onwards you can convert your Word Document to a PDF file using the Save As option.
 Choose PDF from the save as type drop down menu.

 Adobe Writer in the Library

 The Library has Adobe Writer software available for more complex PDF requirements, such as editing a document already in PDF format or creating a PDF from multiple document formats.
 Contact the Research Commons administrators for help and to arrange access to the software, email email@example.com or phone (07) 838 4466 x 6224.
 Make sure your files are available from your H:Drive or on a USB stick so that you can access them.

 Unable to convert to PDF

 If you are unable to convert your file(s) to PDF, please deposit in any format and the Research Commons administrators will convert to PDF.

 If your work includes supplementary material such as images, sound or movie files and data that are separate from the text of the main thesis, please deposit them along with your thesis document.
 It is best to name these files with a descriptive name, for example, fishdata.xls.
 Multiple files can also be included in a .zip format.
 Research Commons supports most file formats.
 If you have any queries about this process, please contact the Research Commons administrators at firstname.lastname@example.org, phone (07) 838 4466 ext.6224.